uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/common_interface/error_handling.rst

 Exception classification
 ========================

-Exception classification in onDAL is aligned with C++ Standard Library classification. oneDAL shall introduce abstract classes that define the base class in the hierarchy of exception classes.
+Exception classification in oneDAL is aligned with C++ Standard Library classification. oneDAL shall introduce abstract classes that define the base class in the hierarchy of exception classes.
 Concrete exception classes are derived from respective C++ Standard Library exception classes. oneDAL library shall throw exceptions represented with concrete classes.

-In the hierarchy of onDAL exceptions, ``onedal::exception`` is the base abstract class that all other exception classes are derived from.
+In the hierarchy of oneDAL exceptions, ``onedal::exception`` is the base abstract class that all other exception classes are derived from.

 ::